Church Replanting and Revitalization

 FOURTH QUARTER | FOCUS: MISSION & MULTIPLICATION

-The church's mission is to make and multiply healthy disciples of Jesus.
-The fourth quarter serves to train and catalyze replanters in missional living, multiplication, and the development of a clear and compelling vision for church planting.
+The goal is to train and catalyze replanters in missional living, multiplication, and the development of a clear and compelling vision for church planting.

 How does Redeemer serve churches needing to be replanted or revitalized?